yugandher2000/Java-SpringBoot-and-REST/README.md

-**Project Title:** SpringRest Courses
+<h1>SpringRest Courses</h1>

-This is a simple RESTful API built with Spring Boot for managing courses.
-The API allows you to perform CRUD operations on courses.
+<b>This is a simple RESTful API built with Spring Boot for managing courses.
+The API allows you to perform CRUD operations on courses.</b>

 **Features**
 - Get all courses